WilliamHPNielsen/loft-fitness/README.md

 ## Usage

 You use `loft` by entering sessions.
 First provide the name of the session you are currently logging, e.g. `bench press` or `push-ups`.
 Then enter weights and reps for each set until you are done, at which point you should enter `q` or `Q` as either weights or reps.
-This exists `loft`.
+This exits `loft`.
 You can rerun `loft` to log your next exercise.

 The logfile with your weights and reps is called `sessions.log`.
 That name is currently hardcoded.